ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 END;
 ```

-Notice that order of operations isn't a problem, since the macro drops directly into the
+Order of operations isn't a problem with CQL macros, no extra parentheses are
+needed for arguments and so forth since the macro drops directly into the syntax
-AST even though `NOT` is lower precedence than `>` the correct expression is generated.
+tree.
+This means that in the above even though `NOT` is lower precedence than
+`>`, the correct expression is generated with no extra effort for the coder.
+If
-If the AST is rendered as text like in the above, any necessary parentheses are added.
+the expanded syntax tree is rendered as text with `--echo` and `--exp` like in
+the above, any necessary parentheses are added, but the tree is always the right
+shape for the arguments.

 *query_parts*

+A query part macro generates "something you could put in a `from` clause".
+It
+could be the whole `from` clause or it could be one or more of the joined tables.

 ```sql
 @macro(query_parts) foo!(x! expr)